Bandr-Mohammed/webpage-for-robot-control/README.md

 ## Step three: Create a table

-Creating a table in the database we just made by uploading the `setup.sql` file to the database, like so:
+Creating a table in the database we just made by uploading the content of the `setup.sql` file to the database, like so:

 ![Image ALT]()